lpil/lpil/docs/_posts/2023-01-11-using-gleam-js-with-elixir-phoenix.md

 ```

 The Gleam code has been compiled to JavaScript, but unless it is included into
-the JavaScript bundle it won't do anything.
+the JavaScript bundle it won't get run.

 Open up the JavaScript file `assets/js/app.js` and at the bottom of the file
 import the compiled Gleam `app` module, calling its `main` function.